 Software development metrics: to rely on your projections with confidence

-Find out why it's essential to measure the team's progress and stabilize its workflow, plus some insights to do it yourself.
+Find out why measuring certain aspects of your development team and stabilizing its workflow is essential, plus some insights to do it yourself.

 May 4, 2022